bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 # `KillSwitch`

-`KillSwitch` is a mechanism by which users of `lucet-runtime` can asynchronously request, very sternly, that an instance be disabled from running.
-If the instance is currently running, it will be stopped as soon as possible, and if the instance has not yet run, it will immediately exit with error when the `lucet` embedder attempts to run it.
-In some circumstances, however, a `KillSwitch` may successfully fire to no actual effect at any point in the program - one such example is a timeout in a hostcall that eventually faults; since timeouts cannot preempt hostcalls, the timeout may never be witnessed if the fault causes the host to never resume the Lucet instance.
+`KillSwitch` is a mechanism by which users of `lucet-runtime` can asynchronously request, very sternly, that an `lucet_runtime::Instance` be disabled from running.

+If the instance is currently running, it will be stopped as soon as possible.
+If the instance has not yet started running, it will immediately exit with an error when the `lucet` embedder attempts to run it.

-Additionally, `KillSwitch` easily interoperates with Lucet's instance suspend/resume machinery: suspending an instance is, from the instance's point of view, just a (possibly very long) hostcall.
-Termination of a suspended instance behaves like termination in any other hostcall, witnessed when the instance is resumed and the hostcall exits.
+`KillSwitch` easily interoperates with Lucet's instance suspend/resume
+machinery: suspending an instance is, from the instance's point of view, just a (possibly very long) hostcall.
+Termination of a suspended instance behaves like termination in any other hostcall: witnessed when the instance is resumed and the "hostcall" exits.

+In some circumstances, a `KillSwitch` may successfully fire to no actual effect at any point in the program - one such example is a timeout in a hostcall that eventually faults; since timeouts cannot preempt hostcalls, the timeout may never be witnessed if the fault causes the host to never resume the Lucet instance.

 In this chapter we will describe a typical usage of `KillSwitch` as a mechanism to enforce execution time limits.
 Then, we will discuss the implementation